Warzone2100/warzone2100/doc/js-functions.md

 Give a droid an order to do something to something.

-## buildDroid(factory, templateName, bodyName, propulsionName, reserved1, reserved2, ...turrets)
+## buildDroid(factoryStructure, templateName, bodyNames, propulsionNames, reserved1, reserved2, ...turretNames)

 Start factory production of new droid with the given name, body, propulsion and turrets.
 The reserved parameters should be passed "" for now.
 The components can be passed as ordinary strings, or as a list of strings.
 If passed as a list, the first available component in the list will be used.
 Returns a boolean that is true if production was started.

-## addDroid(player, x, y, templateName, bodyName, propulsionName, reserved1, reserved2, ...turrets)
+## addDroid(player, x, y, templateName, bodyNames, propulsionNames, reserved1, reserved2, ...turretNames)

 Create and place a droid at the given x, y position as belonging to the given player, built with the given components.
 Currently does not support placing droids in multiplayer, doing so will